Speech-Rule-Engine/sre-resources/publish/README.md

 * `ts/common/variables`
 * `package.json`

-Run `npm install`.
+Run `pnpm install`.
 This should upgrade the version in
 * `package-lock.json`
 as well